Andrew-S-Rosen/MKMlab/README.md

 # MKMlab
 MATLAB program for microkinetic modeling in catalysis.
-This was just me playing around with things.
-I don't recommend using it at this point in time.
+While the examples work, the program has not been extensively tested, so please use at your own risk.